nikkNizz/Drawish/README.md

 #### Shapes
 As for the line.
 Click the [shapes] button.
 Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS.
 Border width is defined by line width box.
-Option fill shape is availeble.
+Many filling options are available from the choice box at the top right.

 #### Curved line
 Click the [curved line] button.
 You will be able to